 As well as encouraging excellence in sport, the school aims to promote enjoyment of sport by all pupils through active participation.
 This is encouraged through well structured programmes of study and a varied programme of extracurricular sporting activities delivered by an enthusiastic and experienced PE Department.

 Through Physical Education we promote not only participation and competition, but also an active interest in a healthy way of life.
-Pupils have the opportunity of following the Duke of Edinburgh Award scheme and the school’s traditional provision of extra-curricular activities is
+Pupils have the opportunity of following the Duke of Edinburgh Award scheme and the school’s traditional provision of extra-curricular activities.

-The school has excellent sporting and health-related facilities that include a sports hall, a Heated Barn, grass football/rugby fields, a Performing Arts studio and a Swimming pool which includes a health and fitness suite.
+The school has excellent sporting and health-related facilities that include a sports hall, a Heated Barn, grass football/rugby fields, 3G sports facility, a Performing Arts studio and a Swimming pool which includes a health and fitness suite.

 Physical Education is not only a statutory requirement at Key Stage 3 and Key Stage 4, it is also the foundation for a healthy life style.